Jean-Delfino/Simple-Reuse/README.md

 ## GameObjectOperations

-Here you find several operation in transform (rotation, position or scale) and Rigidbody, is useful for code reference when developing some enemy or object behavior.
+Here you find several operations in transform (rotation, position or scale) and Rigidbody, which is useful for code reference when developing some enemy or object behavior.

 ## InputManager

-I did my own input manager, the reason is simple, I can do a much easier key mapping in the future is I need, and without changing Unity native InputManager at any given point.
+I did my own input manager, the reason is simple, I can do a much easier key mapping in the future if I need, and without changing Unity native InputManager at any given point.

 ## Patterns